AMI-system/ami_setup/README.md

 # AMI configuration files for AgZero+ (Season 2024)

+# This is a test to see if I can upload from my Raspberry Pi

 Summary of the recording hours that we have agreed on:

 1. **Moth images + lights**: Mon, Wed, and Fri from Sunset to Sunrise-1h.